-I urge the Class of 2021 to use your education to serve others in ways that will change the narrative of our times.
+Secondly, with your UD degree comes the expectation that you will look at your life as a calling.
+For many of you, a professor or adviser helped you identify where your passion and knowledge can meet the world's greatest needs.
+I urge the Class of 2022 to use your education to serve others in ways that will change the narrative of our times.
 Work together to build socially just communities.
 Work across differences to find solutions for the world's most pressing problems.
-And when the challenges look insurmountable, never lose faith that you can help create a better and more just future for all.
+Always have the courage to follow your heart and intuition - and use the gift of your education to make a difference.
+And when the challenges look insurmountable, never lose faith that you can help create a better and more equitable future for all.